bisturi/bisturi/docs/reference/08_sequences.md

 >>> p.pack() == s
 True
 ```

-But you cannot mix a fixed count with the 'until' condition.
+Here is another example with `until`: collect all the attributes *until*

-We can use even more complicated conditions like 'consume' all the data until the end
+you run out of data to unpack *except* the last 4 bytes.

-of the stream but leaving 4 byte at the end.
+This is how you would do it:

 ```python
 >>> class Attributes(Packet):